ONSdigital/dp/guides/NEW_API.md

 1. Identify the top level route your API will be responsible for.
 This likely can be taken from the repository name e.g. dp-dataset-api has the top level route **/datasets**.
 Make sure it doesn't clash with any existing routes [in the router](https://github.com/ONSdigital/dp-api-router/blob/develop/service/service.go#L126)

-2. Add a new API URL variable to the dp-api-router [config.go](https://github.com/ONSdigital/dp-api-router/blob/develop/config/config.go#L19) and set a [default value](https://github.com/ONSdigital/dp-api-router/blob/develop/config/config.go#L71) using the localhost:port combination the app will default to when running locally
+2. Add a new API URL variable to the dp-api-router [config.go](https://github.com/ONSdigital/dp-api-router/blob/develop/config/config.go#L19) and set a [default value](https://github.com/ONSdigital/dp-api-router/blob/develop/config/config.go#L71) using the localhost:port combination the app will default to when running locally.
+The default ports [should be documented](https://github.com/ONSdigital/dp/blob/main/guides/PORTS.md) if not already.

-3. Update the dp-api-router secrets for relevant environments to contain your new API URL environment variable, listing the ['magic port'](https://github.com/ONSdigital/dp-setup/blob/develop/PORTS.md) instead of the default value.
+3. Update the dp-api-router [secrets for relevant environments](https://github.com/ONSdigital/dp-configs/tree/master/secrets) to contain your new API URL environment variable, listing the ['magic port'](https://github.com/ONSdigital/dp-setup/blob/develop/PORTS.md) instead of the default value.

 3. Set up a new API Proxy in [service.go](https://github.com/ONSdigital/dp-api-router/blob/develop/service/service.go#L138), referencing the variable you added to config.go above.